NEWSLETTER

 The devolution of Kenya’s government is changing the electoral picture as the country gears up for a general election on 8 August that pits President Uhuru Kenyatta’s Jubilee Party against Raila Odinga’s National Super Alliance (NASA).

 The presidential race had long been viewed as a winner-takes-all fixture, with the victor capturing nearly all government resources.
-But since Kenya’s constitution was revised in 2010 to establish 47 counties and allocate 34% of the national budget to newly created local governments, gubernatorial races are now the most important race for many voters.
+But since Kenya’s constitution was revised in 2010 to establish 47 counties and allocate 34% of the national budget to newly created local governments, gubernatorial contests are now seen as the most important by many voters.

 Kenyans look to their governors to solve problems in their neighbourhoods, such as fixing roads, building schools and settling land disputes.

 In the last election, held in 2013, the role of the county governments was untested.
 But this time around, many more politicians want to be governors.
-Politicians with national profiles – senators, members of parliament and former cabinet members – are running in gubernatorial races this year.
+Politicial figures with national profiles – senators, members of parliament and former cabinet members – are running in gubernatorial races this year.

 Standing next to a blue helicopter that is poised to fly to another stop on the campaign trail, Samuel Kuntai Ole Tunai, the governor of Narok County, says he will easily win the upcoming gubernatorial election.